Gaeleri

-Gaeleri is a Swedish hard rock band from Helsingborg.
+Gaeleri is a Swedish hard rock band from Helsingborg still active.
 The band was formed in 1992 when the remains of Seventeen found a new singer in Anders Vidhav (Bengtsson).
 Their ability to mix a hard and heavy pounding background with melodic colourful acoustic sound creates the unique sound that has always been the trade mark of the band.
+The band has between 1992 and 2024 released four full-length albums, one double-single and six singles and can be found on several hard rock compilations.

 History

 The '90s - taking off

 The band was formed in November 1992 when the remaining three quarters of the band 17 – Seventeen, Niklas Rollgard, Jonas Andersson (Scratch, Unameous) and Patrik Borgkvist (Anette Olzen) joined forces with Anders Vidhav (Båga Biit, Derringer, Pudelsi).
 The band got a flying start and they soon signed a record deal with the German label Inline Music along with a publishing deal with Warner/Chappell Music.
 During the spring 1993 the band was busy writing song for their debut album, which was recorded already during summer the same year in Delta Studios, Wilster, Germany, with Mike Bettison as producer.

 Due to the record company having financial problems, the release was postponed numerous times and in 1994, after the managing director had emptied the company of all its funds, the label finally went bankrupt.
 The year after, Ole Bergfleth of the German label Dream Circle Records heard the recordings by chance and decided to acquire the rights and in 1996 Gaeleri's self-titled debut album was finally released.
 The album received great reviews in the press, e.g. 6 out of 7 in the German magazine Metal Hammer, but only a limited first edition reached the market before bad luck once again struck the band - this label went bankrupt as well.
 This first album is almost impossible to find these days and it has become a collector's item.

 Rising from the unfortunate start the band spent most of 1997 touring Scandinavia and started recording their second album Still Here in Airplay Studios, Stockholm with Uffe "Chris Laney" Larsson and Pontus Norgren as producers and with guest appearance by Thomas Vikström and Lena Vikström on backing vocals.
 The album was later mixed by Anders "Theo" Theander at Roastinghouse Records, Malmö, and was finally released in 1999 by the Danish label Kick Music (later Sony Music).
 The band signed a publishing deal with Scandinavian songs for this album.
 With this album the band showcased their ability to mix acoustic guitars with heavy guitar riffs in strong hooky melodies.
 With this album the band certainly proved that they were a force to be reckoned with.
 Still Here was well received by their fans and received great reviews from the press, e.g. 8,5 out of 10 in HardRoxx online.
 The song "Crying Out" featured on the compilation A Fist Full of Rock 'n Roll volume 13.